-Quality Statement 2: Patient Education and Self-Management
+Patient Education and Self-Management

-People with diabetes and their families or caregivers are offered education about diabetic foot care and complications, including basic foot care; how to prevent and monitor for the signs and symptoms of foot complications; and who to contact in the event of a concerning change.
+People with diabetes and their families or caregivers are offered education about diabetic foot care and complications, including basic foot care; how to prevent foot complications and monitor for the signs and symptoms of foot complications; and who to contact in the event of a concerning change.

 Providing education to people who have developed or are at risk of developing a diabetic foot ulcer, as well as their families and caregivers, can enable them to play an active role in foot examination and care.
 People involved in self-management can help prevent an initial ulcer, detect the signs and symptoms of an ulcer early on, monitor existing ulcers to prevent complications, and prevent recurrent ulceration.
-Educational materials should be offered in both oral and written formats.
+Educational materials should be offered in both oral and written formats and be tailored to a person's language and education level where possible, to support understanding.
 Written materials should also include pictures and diagrams to help people monitor for the signs and symptoms of foot complications and identify any concerning changes.